shahrk/feature-hunt/README.md

 This app has been deployed using Netlify and Heroku.
 Check it out [here!](https://feature-hunt-25.netlify.app/)

+You can now run and test the project locally and in deployments.
+More info about our deplyments and switching between production and devlopment can be found in our [Wiki](https://github.com/CSC510-Group-25/feature-hunt/wiki/Deployment:-Heroku-and-Netlify)

 ## Future Scope
 We believe in the ability to add new features in any project (including our own).